Cathedral of the Holy Trinity (New Ulm, Minnesota): Holy Trinity Church

+The predecessors to the Cathedral of the Holy Trinity were three Holy Trinity Churches in New Ulm.
+In 1856, the missionary priest Franz Weningerin began visiting Catholics in the New Ulm area.
+At that time, the area was part of the Diocese of St. Paul.

+The first Holy Trinity Church was a wooden structure that was started in 1858.
+It was still under construction when the five-week Dakota War of 1862 broke out.
+At one point, the residents of New Ulm destroyed the structure to prevent members of the Dakota tribe from using it as a barricade.

-After the conflict was resolved Michael Lauterbach gave Bishop Thomas Grace two lots for the construction of a church.
-The cornerstone for the new church was laid on September 1, 1866.
-The Rev. Alexander Berghold was assigned as the first resident priest at New Ulm in 1868.
-The new church, which measured 36 x 97 feet, was dedicated by Bishop Grace on December 11, 1870.
-The structure was destroyed by a tornado on July 15, 1881.
-Fundraising for a new church was completed by September 1888.
+After the war, a local resident gave Bishop Thomas Grace of St. Paul two lots for the construction of the second Holy Trinity Church.
+The cornerstone was laid on September 1, 1866.
+Alexander Berghold was assigned as the first resident priest there in 1868.
+The new church, which measured 36 by 97 ft. was dedicated by Grace on December 11, 1870.
+The second church was destroyed by a tornado on July 15, 1881.
+Fundraising for a third church was completed by September 1888.

-A.C.
-Ochs signed a contract to build the present church on March 29, 1890, and the cornerstone was laid on May 4, 1890.
-The steeple was completed in 1893 and the interior decorations were finished in 1903.
-The wall decorations of the Baroque style building are of numerous saints, angels and the life of Christ painted in dark colors and accented in gold leaf.
-An apse features an image of the Holy Trinity with the Twelve Apostles.
-Alexander Schwendinger was commissioned to decorate the interior and he was assisted by Christ Heller and Anton Gag.
-The two side entrances to the church were added in 1940 as was the terrazzo floor.